paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Normalise

 > We can compute a fast 1/sqrt(x) by using a tangent-line approximation to the function.
-This is like a simple 1-step Newton-Raphson iteration, and by tuning it for our specific case, we can achieve high accuracy for cheap.
+It is like a simple 1-step Newton-Raphson iteration, and by tuning it for our specific case, we can achieve high accuracy for cheap.
 (A Newton-Raphson iteration is how specialised instruction sets like 3DNow and SSE compute fast 1/sqrt).

 |           http://www.cs.uky.edu/~cheng/cs633/quaternion.html |
 | -----------------------------------------------------------: |